 Is Childcare Provided?

 Most single parent support groups provide childcare during their regular meetings.
 However, you'll want to know whether taking advantage of this feature involves additional costs, or if you might be required to volunteer in the childcare room occasionally.

 Participating in a single parent support group will provide your children with an opportunity to associate with peers who are going through similar life challenges.
 Some support groups even provide group counseling for older children and access to art therapy activities for younger children.
 Look for activities that meet both the overall interests and the age-levels of your children.

 Most single parent support groups collect dues monthly or yearly, which go toward the cost of programming.
 If it presents a challenge for you financially, you'll want to ask about potential scholarships.
 Many single parent support groups also offer additional benefits, such as a magazine subscription to a single parent publication or access to a members-only area of their web site.
 Knowing what you get for the cost will help you determine whether the fees are worth your investment.

-Let's say you've looked around and just can't find a single parent support group that meets your needs.
-Should you just give up?
-No, of course not.
-Instead, consider forming a single parent group of your own.
+If you can't find a parent support group that meets your needs, consider forming a group of your own.
 As a founding member, you'll be able to build a group that meets your needs and includes the types of activities and discussion groups that you're looking for.